Fluffacorn/Fluffacorn/README.md

 You can reach me at fluffacorn@the80s.zone if you really need to, I don't check any of my other accounts so it's the fastest way to get in contact.

-If you know Michael "Squirt" Büttner or `are` him, email me immediately.
-I'd love to get in contact with the lad.
+Thank you to Michael "Squirt" Büttner for being so nice to me in email, and seemingly enjoying the mod I've made!

 <!---
 fuck